cis5710/cis5710-homework/README.md

-This repository contains the homework assignments for [CIS 4710/5710: Computer Organization & Design](http://cis.upenn.edu/~cis5710/).
+This repository contains the documentation and starter code for the homework assignments in [CIS 4710/5710: Computer Organization & Design](http://cis.upenn.edu/~cis5710/).
 Below we describe some of the important computing tools you'll need to use this semester.

 # Docker